zeusta/Docs/extensions/Guide By Functions/Magento 1/Gift Card.md

 <a href="#dedate">Allow customers to use gift codes, Gift Card credit with coupon codes or not</a>

-Be compatible with other One Step Checkout modules<br/>

-Remove HTML and JS tags in input boxes
 ### Version 4.2 EE (Released on Oct 28, 2014)
 Support Magento Enterprise v1.9 - 1.14
 ### Version 4.2 CE (Released on Sep 26, 2014)